DR. MATTHEW A. WEED

 ABOUT ME

 I am totally blind and a very brittle type 1 diabetic.
 Partial blindness was diagnosed six weeks after I was born.
 My diabetes was discovered when I was not yet one year old.
 In spite of these challenges - which are many times harder to manage together than either is alone - I have completed degrees at Yale, Princeton and Harvard; overcome my father’s decline and ultimate death due to complications of poorly managed diabetes when I was 19; co-created technology that makes it easier for people with reading challenges to access printed text; helped launch a $150 million research center and several student community service programs; built consulting practices; and traveled around the world - twice.
-I did these things and more with help from experts, administrators and faculty members along with nearly a thousand student volunteers who assisted me with the blood glucose monitoring and insulin dosage measurements protocol my diabetes requires, and which my blindness makes very difficult for me to carry out safely and independently.
+I did these things and more with help from experts, administrators and faculty members along with nearly a thousand student volunteers who assisted me with the blood glucose monitoring and insulin dosage measurement protocol my diabetes requires, and which my blindness makes very difficult for me to carry out safely and independently.
 These people are now health professionals, policy makers, business people, scientists, teachers, homemakers, and more.
 Many of my “med volunteers” as well as other amazing people I’ve met along the way have facilitated me in many of the diverse activities I enjoy today.

 I believe they are the heroes of my story, not me.
 If you explore my site further, I think you’ll find we have touched each other's lives in many different ways, hopefully making ourselves, and the world, a little better in doing so.